Vukkyy/userscripts/skribbl/README.md

 Prevents you from typing more than `word length + 1` characters in the chat.
 To turn it off, run `vukkyDontTypeMoreOn = false` in the console.
 To turn it back on, run `vukkyDontTypeMoreOn = true` in the console.

+### Extras
+If you want the character limit to be the actual word, use `vukkyDontTypeMoreTrueLength = true`.
+To turn it off, use `vukkyDontTypeMoreTrueLength = false`.

 ![Game with skribbldonttypemore on](https://i.imgur.com/hzQ3eL3.png)

 ## skribblnoavatarbodies [(Install)](https://github.com/Vukky123/userscripts/raw/main/skribbl/skribblnoavatarbodies.user.js)